top of page

 A cold-hardy root vegetable, the ‘Danvers’ carrot is known for its fine, sweet flavor and excellent keeping quality.
 Its thick shoulders and conical shape make it ideal for soups, stews, roasting, or simply eaten fresh from the garden.
 The strong tops make it easy to pull, and it stores beautifully through the winter months in a root cellar or cold storage.

-Sown in early spring, when the soil is warm and all danger of frost is passed, for summer harvests or in mid-to-late summer for a hearty autumn crop.
+Carrot seeds are sown in early spring for summer harvests.
+In many northern gardens, this falls two to three weeks before the last expected frost.
+You can also sow them late summer for a hearty autumn crop.
 The cool weather of fall enhances its sweetness, making late-season carrots a gardener's delight.

 Days to Germination: 10 - 14 days